 - performance

-Or the third option: a paddle that's 50% carbon with a plastic blade.
-A compromise between the different options
+Or the third option: a 50% carbon paddle with a plastic blade.
+A compromise between the different options.

-If you still have questions about this, or for any other inquiries, please do not hesitate to contact us !
+If you still have questions on this topic, or for any other request, do not hesitate to contact us!